jaeksoft/opensearchserver/src/doc/en/documentation/faq/crawling/how_to_extract_specific_information_from_web_pages.md

 </html>
 ```

-The following field mapping must be added in order to extract product name information:
+First, the mapping to extract the product name:

 ![First mapping](extract_mappingproductname.png)

-Regular expression is: `(?s)id="product">[^<]*<h2>(.*?)</h2>`.
+An efficient regular expression to extract the needed data from the page's code is: `(?s)id="product">[^<]*<h2>(.*?)</h2>`.

-In order to extract product price this mapping will be needed:
+Second, the mapping to extract the product's price:

 ![Second mapping](extract_mappingproductprice.png)

-Regular expression is: `(?s)id="price">\$(.*?)<\/div>`.

-Two new mappings are now added:
+Our suggested regex would be: `(?s)id="price">\$(.*?)<\/div>`.

+Third, add the two new mappings:

 ![Two mappings](extract_mappings.png)

-Click button `Save` at the bottom of the page to save HTML parser.
+Click the `Save` button at the bottom of the page to save this HTML parser.

-This new configuration can be tested quickly by going to tab `Crawler` / `Web` / `Manual crawl`.
-Enter URL of test page and click button `Crawl`.
-Product name and price are extracted from the page:
+This can be tested quickly by going to the `Crawler` / `Web` / `Manual crawl` tab.
+Enter the test page's URL and click the `Crawl` button.
+From the crawl data, the parser extracts the product name and price:

 ![Extract](extract_test.png)

-### Extracting information using crawler and Analyzers
+### Extracting information using a crawler and Analyzers

+There are cases where the necessary data is part of the URL.
+The problem is, the URL isn't handled by the HTML parser - it is the web crawler that manages this information.

-In some particular case one may want to extract data from URL.
-URL is not an information provided by HTML parser, since it is the crawler which is in charge of handling URLs.
-Let's assume that URL to the previous imaginary page is `http://great-ecommerce-website.com/products/great-computer-4536GE7.html`.
-In this URL, `4536GE7` is the product reference.
-To extract it and index it in a particular fields the following steps are needed.
+Let's assume that the URL of our imaginary web page is `http://great-ecommerce-website.com/products/great-computer-4536GE7.html`.
+The `4536GE7` string is the product reference.
+So our next example project will be to extract and index it.

-Create a new field in index's schema:
+Create a new field within the index's schema:

 ![Product reference](extract_productreference.png)

-In tab `Crawler` / `Web`  / `Field mapping` add a mapping between information `url` and this new field:
+In the `Crawler` / `Web`  / `Field mapping` tab, add a mapping between the `url` information and this new field:

 ![Mapping url](extract_urlmapping.png)

-This tab has the same role than tab `Field mapping` in HTML parser, but here available information are provided by the web crawler and thus are different: url, crawl date, headers, and so on.
+This tab plays the same role as the `Field mapping` tab of the HTML parser.
+However, the information is different since it comes from the web crawler.
+It thus includes the url, the crawl date, the headers, etc.

-Field `product_reference` would now be filled by URL of pages.
-This is not yet what is wanted here.
-We now need to extract reference from URL in order to keep only this information in this new field.
+Once the mapping is done, the `product_reference` field will be populated by URLs.
+This is a great start, but we need to get rid of most of the URL to only keep the product reference string.

-Go to tab `Schema` / `Analyzers` and create a new Analyzer as shown:
+Go to the `Schema` / `Analyzers` tab and create a new Analyzer as shown:

 ![New analyzer](extract_analyzer.png)

-This analyzer will **use a regular expression** (`http://great-ecommerce-website.com/.*-(.*?).html$`) to extract only reference part from URL. **It can be tested immediately** in "Analyzer test" section:
+This analyzer will also  **use a regular expression** (namely `http://great-ecommerce-website.com/.*-(.*?).html$`) to pare down the URL to the product reference. **It can be tested immediately** from the "Analyzer test" section:

 ![Analyzer testing](extract_analyzertest.png)

-Don't forget to click `Create` button.
-Go to tab `Schema` / `Fields`, click on previously create field `product_reference` and **configure it for using this new **:
+Don't forget to click the `Create` button.
+Go to the `Schema` / `Fields` tab, click on the previously-created `product_reference` field and **configure it to use the new analyzer**:

 ![Configure product_reference](extract_productreference_edit.png)

-Re-crawl the example page, for example using `Manual crawl` again. **Take care**, result of analyzers are not shown in data displayed by Manual Crawl feature.
-Manual crawl only shows results from field mappings made by crawler or parsers, but it does not show transformations applied by further indexation process.
-You must query the index to see the proper indexed value:
+Re-crawl the example page.
+You can use `Manual crawl` for this one too.
+However, **be aware that** the analyzers' results are not shown by the `Manual Crawl` feature.

+`Manual Crawl` only shows the raw results from field mappings made by crawlers or parsers.
+The further transformations applied by indexation processes will not appear.
+To see the proper indexed values, you must query the index:

 ![Results](extract_queryresults.png)